 The Codes Enforcement Officer is responsible for identifying code and ordinance violations, issuing citations with descriptions of corrective action of the violations and following up on citations to ensure all offenses have been corrected and the property is within the county codes and ordinances.

-- Investigate complaints for potential code and ordinance violations
+- Investigate potential code and ordinance violations

 - Evaluate property for compliance within the county codes and ordinances